 For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

-Fluorescent dyes (also known as fluorochromes) are commonly used as detection reagents in a variety of applications such as cellular imaging and flow cytometry.
+Fluorescent dyes (or fluorochromes) are commonly used as detection reagents in various applications such as cellular imaging and flow cytometry.
 Fluorochromes absorb light energy of a specific wavelength and re-emit it at a longer wavelength.
-The wavelengths at which the fluorochrome absorbs and emits light constitute what is known as the fluorochrome's excitation and emission spectra respectively (or just fluorescence spectra).
+The wavelengths at which the fluorochrome absorbs and emits light are known as the fluorochrome's excitation and emission spectra, respectively (or just fluorescence spectra).

-Flow cytometers or other instruments that require the use of fluorescent dyes are equipped with lasers that produce light at a certain wavelength so they can excite fluorochromes capable of absorbing light at that specific wavelength.
-The light that the fluorochrome emits is then filtered so each sensor will detect fluorescence only within the range that the filter allows.
+Instruments requiring the use of fluorescent dyes, such as fluorescence microscopes and flow cytomeres, are equipped with lasers producing light at a particular wavelength so they can excite fluorochromes capable of absorbing light at that specific wavelength.
+The light emitted by the fluorochrome is then filtered so that each sensor will detect fluorescence only within the filter's range.
 This fluorescence is the read-out signal provided by the instrument.

 Many different fluorochromes have been developed, each one with a particular emission and excitation fluorescence spectra.
-Fluorescent dyes that absorb and emit light at specific wavelengths across the whole visible spectrum, including the infrared region, are now commercially available.
-Moreover, fluorochromes differ in the intensity at which they emit light.
-The brightness of the fluorochrome will depend on its ability to absorb light and the efficiency at which the absorbed light is converted into emitted light.
+You can find commercially available fluorescent dyes that absorb and emit light at specific wavelengths across the whole visible spectrum, including the infrared region.
+Fluorochromes differ in the intensity at which they emit light.
+Therefore, the fluorochrome brightness will depend on its ability to absorb light and the efficiency at which the absorbed light is converted into emitted light.

-Selecting the right fluorochrome for the next experiment may seem a difficult task if you do not have the adequate tools.
-The task becomes even harder when planning a multicolor experiment that requires two or more fluorochromes.
-In multicolor experiments, you have to watch for spectral overlap between fluorochromes and other factors in order to minimize potential problems such as fluorescence spillover.
+Selecting the right fluorochrome may seem difficult if you don’t have adequate tools – particularly when designing a multiplex panel that requires two or more fluorochromes.
+If this is the case, consider the spectral overlap between fluorochromes and other factors to minimize potential problems, such as fluorescence spillover.